imnd/tachyon/README.md

 **Tiny MVC php framework**

 Features:
 - Dependency Injection Container.
 At initial realisation it used setter methods and xml configuration files, now I changed it for using __constructor() methods and json configuration files.
-Also it uses controllers actions variables.
+Also, it uses controllers actions variables.
 You can embed dependencies both through class names and through interface names.
 In this case, the correspondence of interfaces must be specified in file app/config/implementations.php.
 - Front Controller with a simple (file system) routing;
 - PDO based DBAL.
 It works on both MySql and PgSql.
 Instantiation of the corresponding class occurs using the Factory Method pattern;
 - ORM
     - Active Record with foreign keys support and special kind of models for sub-queries, which interacts with the database using the Bridge pattern via a DBAL.
 Related records can be loaded by "greedy" (by one request) or "lazy" way;
     - Data Mapper with Unit of work.
-- 2 types of simplest (file system) caching for DB and http requests;
+- 2 types of simplest (file system) caching for the DB and http requests;
 - protection against XSS, CSRF assaults and SQL injections;
 - very simple i18n;
 - view layout: